-As part of the Anna Freud Centre's Clinical Division, our work is informed by mentalization, a concept rooted in attachment theory.
+As part of Anna Freud's Clinical Division, our work is informed by mentalization, a concept rooted in attachment theory.
 Mentalizing is the human capacity for making sense of oneself and others by imagining what might be going on for someone underneath the behaviours we see on the surface.
 We can mentalize at an individual level as well as a systemic level.
 This means that as well as informing our direct work with families, mentalization is helpful in supporting multi-agency teams to work together in complex networks.
 A core component of mentalizing is cultivating trust through relationships so that individuals and teams can create cultures of reflection, learning and adaptation.
 This is particularly valuable in a complex policy and practice landscape when the workforce may be struggling with 'initiative fatigue' and burnout despite their motivation to support families.

-You can read more about the application of mentalization at a systemic level on our applied mentalization based integrative treatment (AMBIT) webpages.
+You can read more about the application of mentalization at a systemic level on our Adaptive Mentalization Based Integrative Treatment